-Kim Kardashian In Heels Balancing Kids On Hips And Khloe Shows Off ‘Juicy’ Butt At Airport As Family Head Home After Vacation In Costa Rica
+Kim Kardashian In Heels Balancing Kids On Hips And Khloe Shows Off ‘Juicy’ Butt At Airport After Vacation In Costa Rica

 Kim Kardashian Apparently ‘Not Having Sex With Kanye Right Now,’ Sources Say She’s Holding Out

-Kourtney Kardashian wore her Sony camera around her neck and carried one-year-old Reign on her hip.
+Kourtney Kardashian wore her Sony camera around her neck and carried 1-year-old Reign on her hip.
 The toddler sported a trendy man bun and Kourtney carried a mini black and red Louis Vuitton backpack.

 A video posted by Kylie Jenner Snapchats (@kylizzlesnapchats) on